josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 <hr />

-All right, all right, clearly I need to explain that last part.
+All right, all right, all right—hold on everyone.
+Clearly I need to explain that last part.

 Nothing's actually going to happen to _me_, personally.
 I'm still Captain.
 Let's not be given to flights of fancy here.

-What I mean is: I accept the responsibility of continuing to captain this ship, though I myself will be unaffected.
+What I mean is: I accept the responsibility of continuing to captain this ship.
+I myself will be unaffected.

 I will persevere, making the same kinds of decisions and fostering the exact kind of environment that led to this negative outcome to begin with, all while continuing to earn the highest salary of anyone aboard.